How to become a judge

 To apply, you must:

 - be a qualified solicitor, barrister or chartered legal executive

 - have worked as a legal professional for between 5 and 7 years, depending on the type of judge you want to be

 Common starting roles include district, recorder and tribunal judges.
 For certain other judicial roles, you can apply if you’re an experienced legal academic, or trademark or patent attorney.

-You must successfully complete a number of application stages to get through to shortlisting by the Commission.
+You must successfully complete several application stages to get through to shortlisting by the Commission.
 You’ll then be invited to attend an assessment and selection day, which will include interviews.

-If you are appointed as a full-time judge, you will not be able to return to legal practice.
+If you're appointed as a full-time judge, you cannot return to legal practice.

 Part-time judges, usually found in the lower courts, for example a tribunal or district judge, are paid a fee for each court session and are expected to sit for at least 15 sessions a year.
 Fee-paid judges can continue to practise law, providing there is no conflict of interest.

 You can find out more about how to become a judge from: